Sales & Operations Planning (S&OP): integration and benefits for business growth

 • Market trends and consumer behavior.

-• Seasonal events or exceptional situations.
+• Seasonal events or exceptional circumstances.

-Supply Planning (Supply Planning)
+Supply Planning

 • Available production capacity: labor, machinery, production hours.